PaulioRandall/p90/README.md

 **This section is for those few who care about how P90 works underneath or wish to plunder its code to build their own parser.**

-The [preproccessor.js](./src/lib/preprocessor.js) file is where everthing comes together and is the best place to start exploring the solution.
+The [proccessor](./src/processor/processor.js) file is where everthing comes together and is the best place to start exploring the solution.
 We use a token data structure to keep all information about each substitution in one place.
 See [lexical analysis (Wikipedia)](https://en.wikipedia.org/wiki/Lexical_analysis) for a nice overview.
 Each major step in the process clones the tokens; adding new information.

-**1. Scan all tokens via [token-scanner.js](./src/lib/token-scanner.js).**
+**1. Scan all tokens via [token-scanner.js](./src/processor/token-scanner.js).**

-[token-scanner.js](./src/lib/token-scanner.js) makes use of [string-reader.js](./src/lib/string-reader.js) which handles the reading and matching of symbols as well as mapping between symbol and codepoint indexes.
-It \[almost completely\] isloates the handling of surrogate pair UTF-16 codepoints.
+[token-scanner.js](./src/processor/token-scanner.js) makes use of [string-reader.js](./src/processor/string-reader.js) which handles the reading and matching of symbols as well as mapping between symbol and codepoint indexes.
+It isloates the handling of surrogate pair UTF-16 codepoints.

 ```js
 token_after_scanning = {